 Click on the New In tab, and “0 products” is shown

 It left as discreetly as it arrived.
 Ilo the Label—influencer Elaine Heng’s rookie hand at fashion retail—has stopped trading.
 The eponymous website is now only a landing page, with a still banner offering a “10% off when you purchase Tasha Twist Front Top & Tina Mermaid Midi Skirt as a set!”
 No Tasha or companion Tina is available.
 Oddly, a video from her last season—“Citrus Summer: 07.07.2020” remains.
 We noticed this non-activity at least four months ago at the eponymous website, but we thought it was going through some maintenance or renewal exercise.
 But it seems that isn’t quite the case.
 At the end of January, Ilo the Label shared on Facebook what was their “third and final Chinese New Year collection”.
-Their last post on Instagram was a photo of an off-shoulder romper on 7 February.
-Ms Heng’s last post with the hashtag #lovebyilo was twelves days later.
-The last of the #happyilogirls to post (also in February) did so to announce that she was selling an Ilo the Label jumpsuit.
+Their concluding post on Instagram was a photo of an off-shoulder romper on 7 February.
+Ms Heng’s last post with the hashtag #lovebyilo was 12 days later.
+The last of the #happyilogirls to share on IG (also in February) did so to announce that she was selling an Ilo the Label jumpsuit.
 Since March, we also noticed a rise in viewership on our post of the birth of Ilo the Label, resulting from searches on Ms Heng’s clothing business.
 Shoppers or the simply-curious could be wondering what happened to the “fashion brand that cares about your feelings”, according to the label’s self-description.

 Back in March this year, Elaine Heng (aka Elaine Jasmine or Elaine Ruimin [瑞敏], depending on the stage of the influencer’s digital life) posted on IG a photograph of herself and a rack of three dresses (followed by four more snaps in that one post, showing her work space being cleared out), with an accompanying farewell message: “Bidding goodbye to my first ever office space.”
 In the rather lengthy post, she also wrote: “Such a bittersweet feeling because there’s been so much memories and emotions experienced in this humble space.”
-That spot of humility was in Kallang Place, in one Four Star Building, owned by the people behind Four Star Mattress.
+That spot of humility was in Kallang Place, in the Four Star Building, owned by the people behind Four Star Mattress.
 (Strangely, she thanked the company that renovated her office when she was closing it!).
 Spaceportal descibes what could be seen from the building as such: “…the stunning view of the Kallang Stadium along Kallang river is spectacular and well appreciated by our tenants, some call it a ‘fireworks view’”.